Welcome to today's edition of the Rush 24-7 podcast.

 The New York Times is free.

-They hate paying for it.
+They hate paying for anything.

 They hate cable.

-They hate people that spend money on expensive things.
+They hate people that spend money on expensive things because that keeps the prices up.

 And they write about this.

-They have disdain for except they love Bill Gates and Steve Jobs wealth.
+They have disdain for, except they love Bill Gates and Steve Jobs wealth.

 I guess that's okay with them.